guzmonne/dotfiles/ansible/README.md

 ## Before you get started

 All of the commands referenced in this guide are meant to be done from the root of the project, not the `ansible` folder.
 The problem is that, since the directory of the `playbooks` differ from the directory from where the command is run you have to do something to access other folders.
-So, instead of doing any of this, the `playboos` expect a `variable` called `root` that has the direct directory path for the `root` of the project.
+So, instead of doing any of this, the `playbooks` expect a variable called `root` that has the direct directory path for the root of the project.
 This is why you'll see the command `--extra-vars="root=$(pwd)`.

 Also, all the commands require importing the `requirements.yml` file found at the root of the project.
 This file has nothing to do with the `requirements.yml`